The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 url = "https://author.today/"

-info = scraper.get(url)
+response = scraper.get(url)

-print("the status code is ", info.status_code)
+print(f"The status code is {response.status_code}")

-That said, the only way to go past them is by imitating natural user behavior.
-You can achieve that with the help of headless browsers like Selenium or Puppeteer, alongside valid and proper headers for HTTP requests.
+So, how can you solve this problem?
+Cloudflare's bot detection techniques quickly adapt to open-source bypassing tools, and it detects them easily.
+The only way to go past them is by imitating natural user behavior.
+You can achieve that with the help of headless browsers like Selenium or Playwright, alongside valid and proper HTTP headers.

-What Is a Good Cloudscraper Alternative?
+What Is The Best Cloudscraper Alternative?

 If you've encountered trouble with newer Cloudflare versions, then it's time to switch the tool!